skacem/skacem.github.io/_posts/2021-10-15-SKU-clustering-BA1.md

 ## Hierarchical Cluster Analysis (HCA)

 Clustering algorithms are unsupervised machine learning algorithms.
 They look for similarities or dissimilarities between data points so that similar points can be grouped together.
 There are many different approaches and algorithms for performing clustering tasks.
 Hierarchical clustering is the most widely used.
 As its name implies, hierarchical clustering is an algorithm that builds a hierarchy of clusters.
-It starts with all the data points assigned to a cluster of their own.
+It starts with all the data points each assigned to a cluster of their own.
 Then the two nearest clusters are merged into a single cluster.
 There are multiple metrics for deciding the closeness of two clusters, such as Euclidean distance, Manhattan distance or Mahalanobis distance.
-The algorithm is terminated when only a single cluster is left.
+The algorithm is than terminated when only a single cluster is left.

 An illustration of how hierarchical clustering works can be nicely conveyed using a dendrogram: